DCEG research on hereditary syndromes and cancer has made a significant impact in the following areas:

 DCEG researchers have identified genes and mutations responsible for hereditary cancer syndromes.
-These findings have had a significant impact on the clinical management of these and related conditions, as well as informed research on the genetic determinates of cancer in general.
-Examples include the discovery of Li-Fraumeni syndrome and the role of p53 (Li and Fraumeni, 1969, 1982; Li et al., 1988; Malkin et al., 1990) and the roles of NF2 in neurofibromatosis type 2 (Rouleau et al., 1993; Trofatter et al., 1993); CDKN2A, CDK4, and MITF in hereditary melanoma (Hussusian et al., 1994; Zuo et al., 1996; Yokoyama et al., 2011); PTCH in nevoid basal cell carcinoma syndrome (Hahn et al., 1996); SUFU in medulloblastoma (Taylor et al., 2002); and T (brachyury) duplication in familial chordoma (Yang et al., 2009).
+These findings have had a significant impact on the clinical management of these and related conditions, as well as informed research on the genetic determinants of cancer in general.
+Examples include the discovery of Li-Fraumeni syndrome and the role of p53 (Li and Fraumeni, 1969, 1982; Li et al., 1988; Malkin et al., 1990) and the roles of NF2 in neurofibromatosis type 2 (Rouleau et al., 1993; Trofatter et al., 1993); CDKN2A, CDK4, MITF, and POT1 in hereditary melanoma (Hussusian et al., 1994; Zuo et al., 1996; Yokoyama et al., 2011; Shi et al., 2014); PTCH in nevoid basal cell carcinoma syndrome (Hahn et al., 1996); SUFU in medulloblastoma (Taylor et al., 2002); and T (brachyury) duplication in familial chordoma (Yang et al., 2009).

 Detailed clinical studies of neurofibromatosis type 2 carried out by DCEG investigators revealed heterogeneity of the disease phenotype, changed its clinical management, and informed genetic counseling guidelines (Kaiser-Kupfer et al., 1989; Parry et al., 1994, 1996; Ruttledge et al., 1996).